 It is a short description of your physical condition when you were taken into custody.
 It is expected to record your general physical condition and note major and minor injuries.
 Again, it has to be signed by you and the arresting officer and a copy is given to you.
-But the difference between this memo and the memo of arrest is that you have to request it.
-If you do not request it, then it need not be done.
+But the difference between this memo and the memo of arrest is that you have to request for it.
+Otherwise it need not be done.
 This procedure is meant to ensure that there is no beating or torture in custody.
 But it is not clear who has to examine you.
 If the arresting officer himself is examining you there is little protection that a piece of paper can give.
-However, since an approved doctor's certificate also has to be given to the magistrate with all the other papers at the first appearance, a doctor must examine you and make a statement about your physical condition before you are first produced before a magistrate.
+However, since an approved doctor's certificate has also to be given to the magistrate with all the other papers at the first appearance, a doctor must examine you and make a statement about your physical condition before you are first produced before a magistrate.